swbain/makemkv-docker/README.md

 docker-compose build
 ```

-This will create a Docker image with MakeMKV v1.18.1 installed.
+This will create a Docker image with MakeMKV CLI v1.18.1 installed.

 ## Usage